CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Compare-ifupdown2-with-ifupdown.md

 ## Layer 2 Interfaces - Trunk

-With `ifupdown2`, you don't need to define sub-interfaces to add to the trunk.
+With `ifupdown2`, you do not need to define subinterfaces to add to the trunk.
 Just add it under the bridge interface.

-Notice that `bridge-ports` is used instead of `mstpctl-ports`.
+Notice that the example uses `bridge-ports` instead of `mstpctl-ports`.

 By default, `bridge-stp` turns on Rapid Spanning Tree.